 For retrofit mounting applications, electrical/mechanical drawings showing unit dimensions, weights, installation instruction details, and wiring configuration.

 Contractor to provide test reports from a recognized independent testing laboratory acceptable to the Consultant verifying that the suppressor components can survive published surge current rating on both a per mode and per phase basis in accordance with IEEE STD C62.41.1-2002.
 Note that testing on individual modules is not acceptable.
-The means of connection of the TVSS to the electrical distribution system is indicated on the Contract Documents [Consultant to ensure the connection means is contained in the Contract Documents and applicable standards are added to this specification section].
+The means of connection of the TVSS to the electrical distribution system is indicated on the Contract Documents.

 Dimensional drawing of each TVSS type, indicating proposed mounting arrangements.

-Written functional description of the transient protection circuit in terms of components, configuration, design approach, and performance capability in accordance with the applicable standard.
-[Consultant to identify relevant standard to this specification related to functional description of the protection circuit].
+Written functional description of the transient protection circuit in terms of components, configuration, design approach, and performance capability in accordance with the applicable standard..

-Provide UL-1449, Fourth Edition data card from the manufacturer showing the Suppressed Voltage Rating (SVR) for the specific catalogue number submitted.
-[NOTE: As of September 29, 2009 no manufacturer can produce any listed TVSS or secondary surge arrestor rated 1000V and below per UL 1449 3rd edition.
-Consultant to provide direction.]

 In accordance with NEC Article 285.6, mark the devices with the short circuit current rating.
 Meet or exceed the available fault current.
 Provide test data from an independent testing laboratory to demonstrate that the short circuit current rating has been tested on a complete device

 Submit test report data clearly demonstrating the maximum surge current rating has been tested on a COMPLETE TVSS unit including all necessary fusing/overcurrent protection, thermal disconnects, integral disconnects and monitoring systems.